It's the feud dividing the UFC.

 First things first, when McGregor wrote, "I am paid to fight.
 I am not yet paid to promote," he was either being incredibly naive - or intentionally misleading.

 You don't get paid to fight if no one watches you fight.
 Trading blows with the media before trading blows with your opponent is part of the deal.
+McGregor knows that.

 McGregor's argument about needing "to prepare correctly this time" also doesn't completely stand up as an excuse for blowing off the Vegas press conference.